HamStudy/hamstudy-hambook/content/Part 1. Science/Chapter 3. Radio Wave/section 3-4 VHF and UHF.md

 #### Key Characteristics

 1. **Line-of-Sight Propagation**: VHF and UHF waves generally travel in straight lines, similar to light.
 This makes them reliable for local communications.
+They are not usually propagated by the ionosphere, so sky wave propagation generally does not apply

 2. **Compact Antennas**: Higher frequencies mean shorter wavelengths, allowing for smaller, more manageable antennas.
 This is great for portable and mobile operations.

 3. **Less Affected by Ionospheric Conditions**: Unlike HF bands, VHF and UHF are less impacted by solar activity, providing more consistent local communications.

 4. **Ideal for Repeater Use**: Many repeaters operate on these bands, greatly extending the range of your radio.

 #### Practical Applications